a framework for AI literacy

 There are still several limitations with generative AI tools:

-• They may provide plausible-sounding but inaccurate responses and most don’t provide citations, so it can be difficult to evaluate the responses.
+• They may provide plausible-sounding but inaccurate responses and may not provide citations (or make up citations), so responses can be difficult to evaluate.

 • The tools learn from human trainers and from consuming the Internet, so more work is needed to eliminate bias.